Posted on

 Friends, we’re constantly experimenting, pushing the envelope of what can be grown here in our short seasons.
 Peanuts?
 With the right seeds, easy.
 Sesame.
 Super easy.
 Chia?
 A remarkable plant, though (sigh) she will never flower for us here, our days are too long.

-We’re ecstatic to announce we’ve added ginger to the lengthy list of unexpected plants you can grow in the Northeast, even in a container, right in your backyard!
+We’re ecstatic to announce we’ve added ginger & turmeric to the lengthy list of unexpected plants you can grow in the Northeast, even in a container, in the warmest, sunniest refuge of your backyard!

 Fresh, baby ginger is sweet yet savory, lusciously melting in your mouth and nearly fiber-free, entirely unlike the mature ginger shipped thousands of miles, what most of us have known as ginger our whole lives.
 Which it certainly is ginger, and so divine!
 But trust me: Freshly dug baby ginger is an altogether different experience.
 I’m so grateful share the opportunity to cultivate and savor it with you.
 Even the leaves smell of ginger, full of fragrant volatile oils, which we dry and steep as tea we enjoy all winter long, as well.
 It’s heaven.